Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    1. Now CDATA sections are not removed from scripts and styles if they are inside XML-based tags;
+   2. In HTML minification settings was added one new property - `CustomShortDoctype` (default `<!DOCTYPE html>`);
-   2. Improved performance of HTML minification.
+   3. Improved performance of HTML minification.

    =============
    DOCUMENTATION